cloudn1ne/Mowgli/stm32/ros_usbnode/README.md

 ## Drive the bot

-To drive the bot you need to be able to send teleop twist messages, which is the package installed above.
+To drive the bot you need yet another console to be able to send the teleop twist messages, which is the package installed above.
 Run with

 ```